Portal Reloaded: Plot

 Portal Reloaded is intended to take place in the same universe as the official Portal games; according to the developer, the narrative is designed to not interfere with that of the original series.
 The player assumes the role of test subject 4509 in the Aperture Science Enrichment Center, who is awoken from stasis to take part in a "Time Travel Testing Course".

 Navigating various test chambers using the portal gun, they learn how to use time portals to navigate between a version of Aperture's laboratories in the past and a dilapidated and broken version twenty years in the future, which the facility's artificial intelligence overseer states has been damaged as a visual aid.
 As the game progresses, it is revealed that the main character was the only one who survived initial time travel, and that Aperture cannot get it to work in any way other than the twenty-year interval.
 Near the end, the overseer admits the Enrichment Center was in fact destroyed under mysterious circumstances involving a "rogue test subject".
 They reveal the actual purpose of the testing track – to train the player character to kill the rogue subject, preventing the destruction of Aperture's facility.

 At the end of the game, the main character is sent back to a stasis chamber.
 The player can either obey this order, or escape through a time portal to the future.
 If the player does the former, the test subject successfully returns to stasis, with the AI commenting that they will now "change the course of history", possibly causing the events of Portal to never happen.
 Otherwise, the player escapes via an elevator, and their portal gun is deactivated.
-Once reaching the surface, they encounter headcrab zombies at the exit (referencing Half-Life).
+Once reaching the surface, they encounter a pack of "headcrab" zombies.

-Development
+Development and release

-The project was started in 2014 by German developer Jannis Brinkmann as a side project, without the intention of turning it into a full-scale mod.
-All of the mod's gameplay alterations were done via a scripting language, instead of Portal 2's code directly.
-It was released for free on Steam on April 19, 2021, to coincide with Portal 2s ten-year anniversary.
+Portal Reloaded was developed and published by developer Jannis "Portanis" Brinkmann.
+The development of the mod began in 2014; it was initially a side project, without the intention of turning it into a full-scale modification.
+All the mod's gameplay alterations were done via a scripting language instead of Portal 2's code directly.
+Brinkmann wrote on the Portal Reloaded website that he wanted to push the time portal concept to its fullest extent, and that his goal was to explaining the concept as best as possible.

+Portal Reloaded was released for free on Steam for Windows, macOS, and Linux platforms on April 19, 2021, to coincide with Portal 2's ten-year anniversary.
+Considering that it is a mod, users must own Portal 2 to play Portal Reloaded.
+Portal Reloaded also features a custom soundtrack.
+Harry Callaghan, the composer of Portal Stories: Mel and Aperture Tag, was credited as a voice actor for Portal Reloaded.
+Upon its release, the developer published a walkthrough of the game on YouTube.
+After a test release the previous month, Brinkmann released an update in June 2023 that introduced a co-op mode to the game, comprising 20 additional puzzles with new music.